 Bibs, tags and bags

 All competitors must report to the event centre in good time to be issued with a numbered bib and EMIT touch free emiTag.
-Bibs must be worn during the competition.
+Bibs must be worn on the front during the competition.
 Safety pins will be provided. emiTags are worn on the wrist and must be returned at download.

 If you own your own EMIT brikke you will not be charged for your use of the emiTag.